The Ultimate CMMS Reporting Guide for Maintenance Teams

 How a CMMS supports maintenance reporting

-A Computerized Maintenance Management System, or CMMS, helps keep maintenance managers informed on the state of their equipment in several different ways, becoming the heart of any maintenance program.
+A Computerized Maintenance Management System (CMMS), helps keep maintenance managers informed on the state of their equipment in several different ways, becoming the heart of any maintenance program.
 It provides a centralized place to streamline how a company inventories, organizes, categorizes, and stores important data on all the physical infrastructure within an organization, even if that organization has multiple locations.
+This eliminates the need for cumbersome spreadsheets and manual data entry, improving efficiency and reducing errors.

 Equipment as large as a crane to those as small as a fire extinguisher have purchase dates, repair information, and maintenance schedules.
 Storing those details in a single location like a CMMS helps ensure that information is available whenever needed.
 In addition, it can also be pulled together into meaningful data that highlights trends and patterns.